jdeerhake/AssetUnify/README.md

       }
     }

 To run minification or any sort of modifcation on the assets, provide a "minify" key.
-Its value should be the function name that the files contents should be called with.
+Its value should be the function name that should be called with each file's contents.
 For example:

     {
       "scripts" : {